aerospike/aerospike-client-python/BUILD.md

 The dependencies can be installed through the OS X package manager [Homebrew](http://brew.sh/).

-    brew install openssl
+    brew install openssl@1.1

 ## Build

 To build the library:

-    if repo is not cloned with "git clone --recurse-submodules --remote-submodules ...", run the following command to initialize necessary sub-modules: git submodule update --init --remote --checkout --recursive python setup.py build --force
+    if repo is not cloned with "git clone --recurse-submodules ...", run the following command to initialize necessary sub-modules: git submodule update --init --checkout --recursive
+    python setup.py build --force

 ### Troubleshooting OS X builds